-Note: Due to the number of stairs leading to the aprtment and no lift, this apartment is not suitable for people with walking difficulties.
+Note: Due to the number of stairs leading to the apartment and no lift, this apartment is not suitable for people with walking difficulties.

 Amazing sea views!

 Third & fourth floor Maisonette.
 Sleeps 6 Wi-Fi

-Lounge/Dining room, TV, DVD player.
+Lounge/Dining room, TV.
 Kitchen, gas hob, electric oven, fridge and microwave.
 Bedroom 1, with double bed.
-Bedroom 2, with double bed, single Futon chair bed, door to whb and wc.
+Bedroom 2, with double bed, door to Cloakroom with whb and WC.
 Bedroom 3, with 2 single beds.
 Bathroom, bath/shower, whb and WC.
 Parking available, but not guaranteed and for one car only outside Harbour House.
 Duvets, bed linen and towels are provided.
 Non smokers only.
 2pm takeover.